tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 thought that Jenny would soon grow tired of waiting and go away.
 So for quite awhile Unc' Billy didn't worry.
 But as it began to get towards morning he began to grow anxious.
-Unc' Billy had no desire to be found in that henhouse when Farmer Brown's boy came to feed the biddies.
+Unc' Billy had no desire to be found in that henhouse when Farmer Brown's girl came to feed the biddies.

 Then, too, he was hungry.
 He had counted on a good meal of eggs, and not one had he found.
 Now he wanted to get out to look for something else to